Top 5 Reasons to Adjust Your W-4 Withholding

 - How much your employer sets aside to pay federal taxes on your behalf is determined by the information you provide on your Form W-4.
 Having too little withheld from your paychecks could mean an unexpected tax bill or even a penalty for underpayment.

-- If you have a side job that doesn’t have any tax withholding, you could submit a new W-4 to adjust the withholdings at your main job to account for the increase in income.
+- If you have a side job but don't have any taxes withheld from that income, you can submit a new W-4 to adjust the withholdings at your main job to account for the increase in income.

 - If you were unemployed during the tax year, you likely had too much tax withheld while you were working.
 If you get rehired in the same tax year, you should adjust your withholding on a new W-4 to avoid paying too much tax.